-- 1. Feeder to deliver a range of full length and short pitched balls to the batter X. - 2.
+- 1. Feeder to deliver six full length balls and then six short pitched balls to the player X. - 2.
 Full length balls are straight, on line with the off stump and bounce 3 m 4 m from the stumps.
-The batter is to execute a front foot stroke from this delivery. - 3.
+Player X is to execute a front foot stroke from this delivery. - 3.
 Short pitched balls are straight, on line or just outside the off stump and landing 8 m 10 m from the stumps.
-The batter is to execute a back foot offensive stroke from this delivery.
+Player X is to execute a back foot offensive stroke from this delivery.